How much does it really cost to translate my website?

 • Website translation software

-1. Machine translation
+1. Machine Translation

-Let’s start with an obvious option, machine translation.
+Let’s start with an obvious option: machine translation.

 Within the last five years, the use of machine translation has seen a considerable increase in translation quality.
 Thanks to artificial intelligence, it’s returning incredibly accurate, high-quality translations.
+All in unbeatable turnaround time as well.

-And, this is, of course, the most cost-efficient solution in the marketplace, because essentially the use of a machine translation provider is completely free for your translation project.
+Essentially, the use of a machine translation provider is completely free for your translation project—helping you save on the cost of website translation.

 For example, you can navigate to the Google Translate website: translate.google.com and enter the URL of your website in the text box.
 Select the language you wish to translate your website into and click the Translate button.